Which is the richest bread in calcium?

 You can also boost your daily calcium intake by eating salads.
 Prefer consuming calcium-rich greens, which are low in oxalates, such as kale or cabbage.

-Moreover, we should eat bread and other calcium-rich foods with foods high in vitamin D. Vitamin D is required for calcium absorption and maintaining adequate calcium levels in blood.[6]
+Moreover, we should eat bread and other calcium-rich foods with foods high in vitamin D. Vitamin D is required for calcium absorption and maintaining adequate calcium levels in the blood.[6]

 Don’t drink coffee